ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v34.md

    * In the **Services** section:
      * A new **Featured Workload Solutions** category is added.
      * The previous **Partner Services** category is renamed to **Professional Services**, and the previous **App Modernization** category is renamed to **Transformation and Modernization of VMware Applications**.
-* The following enhancements are made to the **Network Interface** section when you order vCenter Server instances or vCenter Server with NSX-T instances and when you add clusters for these instances:
+* The following enhancements are made to the **Network Interface** section when you order vCenter Server instances or vCenter Server with NSX-T™ instances and when you add clusters for these instances:
    * A new **Allocate a new one** option is added to the lists on the **Select Existing VLANs** tab.
    * The **Public VLAN** and **Public Primary Subnet** lists are removed from the **Select Existing VLANs** tab for the **Private Network Only** option.
 * A new **Allocate a new one** option is added to the **Public VLAN**, **Private VLAN**, and **Secondary Private VLAN** lists on the **Select Existing VLANs** tab when you order vSphere clusters.